Digital Camera Glossary

 A feature that lets you adjust the camera's light metering to allow for shooting conditions.
 A camera's built-in light meter offers a recommended exposure to help photographers set aperture and shutter speed correctly.
 However, sometimes shooting conditions mean that your camera's best guess isn't quite right (for example, when your subjects are in front of a bright picture window, and the camera is exposing the surrounding scene correctly but leaving your subjects too dark).
 With exposure compensation, you can tell the camera to increase or decrease exposure values in steps of either 1/3 or 1/2 of a value.
 Then, you can either set the exposure yourself, based on that light meter reading, or, if you're in automatic, shutter priority, or aperture priority mode, let the camera set the exposure for you.

-Face detection is a technology commonly found in point-and-shoot cameras, as well as many newer SLRs.
+Face detection is a technology commonly found in point-and-shoot cameras, as well as most hybrids and SLRs.
 It recognizes one or more human faces in your frame, and sets focus priority on the people in your shot.
 Let's say you want a picture of your child peeking between two fence posts.
 Instead of focusing on the more obvious posts, face detection tells the camera to zero in on the child instead, giving you a clear, precisely focused portrait.
 Face detection can also trigger the camera to select optimal exposure, white balance, and flash settings to best suit your subject.

 Flash exposure compensation